Shannon Lucid: STS-51-G

 STS-51-G lifted off from Launch Complex 39A at KSC in the on June 17, 1985.
 The seven-day mission was to deploy three communications satellites: Morelos I for Mexico, Arabsat-1B for the Arab League, and Telstar 303 for the United States.
 The satellites were launched on successive days during the first three days of the mission.
 Lucid and Fabian operated the Remote Manipulator System (RMS) to deploy the satellites, which were boosted into geostationary transfer orbits by Payload Assist Module (PAM-D) booster stages.

 Lucid also used the RMS to deploy the Spartan (Shuttle Pointed Autonomous Research Tool for Astronomy) satellite, which performed 17 hours of X-ray astronomy experiments while separated from the Space Shuttle, while Fabian handled its retrieval 45 hours later.
 In addition to the satellite deployments, the crew activated the Automated Directional Solidification Furnace (ADSF), six Getaway Specials and participated in biomedical experiments.
 Discovery landed at Edwards Air Force Base in California on June 24.
 The mission was accomplished in 112 orbits of the Earth, traveling 2.9 e6mi in 169 hours and 39 minutes (just over one week).

 The publicity tour that usually followed a Space Shuttle mission included a trip to Saudi Arabia.
 Married women were not permitted to travel to Saudi Arabia without their husband, and Michael Lucid was unavailable, so Lucid decided not to go.
 A devout Christian, she disapproved of the way Saudi Arabia treated women.
 When the rest of the crew arrived in Riyadh, her absence was noted.
 This prompted a call from King Fahd of Saudi Arabia to President Ronald Reagan.
 Lucid went to Saudi Arabia and shook hands with the king, but she stayed for only one day.
-For the visit to be possible, Lucid was designated by the Saudi Arabian government as a honorary man.
+For the visit to be possible, Lucid was designated by the Saudi Arabian government as an honorary man.